gpuweb/gpuweb/design/ErrorHandling.md

  - *Waiting for Completion*: Waiting for completion of off-queue GPU operations (like object creation).

-Meanwhile, error handling should not make the API clunky to use.
+Meanwhile, error handling should not make the API clunky to use, and it should not encourage flaky code - in particular, a single system event should never send multiple competing signals to the application (e.g. device.lost and onadapteradded), so the application never has to worry about deduplicating signals.

 ## *Debugging*: Dev Tools